coder-karen/jetpack/readme.md

 ## Developing from the Monorepo

-If you're interested in developing with the Jetpack monorepo, you can check out our [Quick Start Guide here](./docs/quick-start.md).
+If you're interested in developing with the Jetpack monorepo, you can check out the [Quick Start Guide here](./docs/quick-start.md).

 ### Installation From Git Monorepo